-There really isn’t a standard range size, but most styles are 30 inches wide.
+There isn’t a standard range size, but most styles are 30 inches wide.
 Space-saving ranges can be as little as 20 inches wide.
 Upscale or professional-style ranges can be 36 inches to 60 inches wide.
-A common height for a range is 36 inches to 36 1/2 inches tall, about the same height as a kitchen countertop.
+A common height for them is 36 to 36 1/2 inches tall, about the same height as a kitchen countertop.
 A range’s depth can vary depending on its style and the size of its door handles.

-Both gas and electric ranges are available in free-standing, slide-in or drop-in styles.
+Both gas ranges and electric ranges are available in free-standing, slide-in or drop-in styles.
 Each style has its benefits.
-A free-standing range works well in kitchens with limited floorspace.
+A free-standing range works well in kitchens with limited floor space.
 It can stand alone or slide in at the end of a cabinet.
-Usually the standard range size for this type of appliance is 25 inches to 27 inches deep.
-A free-standing range needs about a 1 inch space between it and any cabinets or back wall.
+Usually, the standard range size for this type of appliance is 25 to 27 inches deep.
+A free-standing range needs a one-inch space between it and any cabinets or back wall.
 Both a slide-in and drop-in style range can give a custom look.
 A slide-in range will overlap a counter for a true built-in effect.
-It should fit snug.
+It should fit snugly.
 Always consult the owner’s manual for a range’s specific measurements.

-To find the height for your new range, start by measuring from the floor to the top of the cabinet or where the cooktop of your new range will be.
+To find the height for your new range, start by measuring from the floor to the top of the cabinet or where the cooktop will be.
 You don’t want to measure to the top of where the back of the range will be.

-Tip: It’s important that you allow space to prevent any heat damage above the cooktop.
-For a gas or electric range, you should allow up to 6 inches of space between the range hood and the cooking surface on gas and electric ranges.
+Tip: You must allow space to prevent heat damage above the cooktop.
+Allow up to six inches of space between the range hood and the cooking surface on gas and electric ranges.